Kudavayil Balasubramanian

 His book on Panchamukha Vadya (Kudamuzha) is a classic.
 He is an acknowledged resource person for operas.
 He studied in depth the 94 dance karana sculptures etched in the Rajagopuram of Sarngapani Temple at Kumbakonam.
 Thanks to his in depth knowledge of Gukesa Bharata Lakshana, he identified the dancer as Muruka.
 The earlier interpretations in this connection stand rectified.
-His comprehensive works namely, “Thanjai Rajarajecharam, Darasuram Temple, Tiruvarur Thirukkoil and Gopurakalai Marabu” speak to his multi foliate knowledge and his indepth studies of polymathic works.
+His comprehensive works namely, “Thanjai Rajarajecharam, Darasuram Temple, Tiruvarur Thirukkoil and Gopurakalai Marabu” speak to his multi foliate knowledge and his in-depth studies of polymathic works.
 His work “Udayarkudi Inscriptions – a re–view” has indubitably established the truth of the inscriptions of Udayarkudi.
 This is proof–positive of the right method of hermeneutics, pursued by him.
 He has rightly interpreted the vocables’ of Sangam literature as well as the corpus of Thevaram and thereby earned the admiration of scholars.

 He is a lover of ancient manuscripts; by his hard work he was able to acquire in all thirty manuscripts in Tamil and Sanskrit.
 He is commended for his gift of these manuscripts to Saraswati Mahal Library, and Tamil University.
 On purpose he travelled to Cambodia, Malaysia, Java, Sumatra, Borneo and Pali.
 In all these places he has performed useful and scientific documentation.
 He is an expert on the water - management that prevailed during the Chola period.
 In this connection, his knowledge is at once wide and minute and is welcomed by knowledgeable persons.
 In the light of inscriptions and wide research, he has now established the hyleg (Arudra) and the month (Aadi), relating to the birth of Rajendra Chola.
 In fine, his services for the understanding and upliftment of our history, culture, fine arts and literature, etc., are proof against the tooth of time and erasure of oblivion.